All Episodes

 It was race politics in its finest hour.

-That's what he uh that's what he likes to do.
+That's what he likes to do.

-Isn't that evidence that it you know there's a black father who talked at the convention and he lost his seventeen-year-old son, Jamil Shaw Jr., and he talked about it.
+Isn't that evidence that there was a black father who talked at the convention, and he lost his 17-year-old son, Jameel Shaw, Jr., and he talked about it, well, once they found out it was an illegal immigrant, they didn't care because it didn't advance the narrative.

 What are your thoughts on a president that does this again and again and again and gets it wrong every time?

-Well, it means it's who he is, and so when he comes out later on with some flowery rhetoric uh about the the true nature of the American law enforcement officer, we who wear the badges in our community see it as nothing more than uh a photo opera phony rhetoric.
+And so when he comes out later on with some flowery rhetoric about the true nature of the American law enforcement officer, we who wear the badges in our community see it as nothing more than a photo op or phony rhetoric.

 He uses rushing to judgment as some form of exercise.